Current Courses

 CLASSICAL MYTHOLOGY

-Gods, Goddesses, and Monsters—learn about the Greeks and Romans through the stories they told.
-We’ll study literature and art to understand how people of the ancient Mediterranean worked and worshipped, lived and died, loved and played.
+Gods, heroes, and monsters—learn about the Greeks and Romans through the stories they told.
+We’ll see how people of the ancient Mediterranean worked and worshipped, lived and died, loved and played.

 INTRODUCTION TO CLASSICAL ARCHAEOLOGY